-Today's UV index in Corfu, Greece will be up to 6.6, indicating a high level of sun exposure for the average person.
+Today's UV index in Corfu, Greece will be up to 8.3, indicating a very high level of sun exposure for the average person.
 Check our tips for today to make sure you're safe in the sun.

 Corfu's UV index is highest in summer, often reaching very high levels around 9 to 10, while in winter it drops to low levels near 1 or 2.
 UV exposure is strongest from late spring to early autumn.